saluteyang/saluteyang.github.io/_posts/2019-06-17-load-time-series.md

 The above set is in addition to the weather variables that would have been made available at the time of the load forecast, the most important of which are dry bulb temperature and humidity.

 ### c.
 RNN
 Where's the fun if we didn't experiment with recurrent neural net?
-This class of prediction prolem, of which weather forecast itself is a cannonical example, lends naturally to this approach, although the implementation (using generator when doing the batch processing) and model selection (playing with different architectures of layers and hidden units) may be too much of a chore to go through for business cases that can be well-served by the more explainable models in the prior sections.
+This class of prediction prolem, of which weather forecast itself is a cannonical example, lends naturally to this approach, although implementation (using generator when doing the batch processing) and model selection (playing with different architectures of layers and hidden units) may be too much of a chore to go through for business cases that can be well-served by the more explainable models in the prior sections.
 Not to mention that if the training time involved for RNN is on the scale of hours instead of minutes, the forecast itself may be stale before it even becomes available.

-Regardless, I find the exercise illuminating if not for practising keeeping track of things especially in a generator setting:
+Regardless, I find the exercise illuminating if not for practising keeping track of things especially in a generator context:

 ```python
 def generator(data, lookback, delay, min_index, max_index,